 Avoid eating foods that cause havoc with your digestive system.
 The contractions that cause your cramps, also stimulate your bowels too, meaning you will probably be going to the toilet quite a lot during the first few days of your period.
 If you consume things that spur on your toilet habits more, such as coffee, alcohol and spicy foods for example, your tummy will just hurt even more than it does already.

 Red meat is a huge no-go too.
 Yes, it is rich in iron, however the meat itself is high in prostaglandins, which can unfortunately make you feel far worse and cramp that much harder ladies.
 Opt for lean protein sources instead during this time of the month.

 Remember, if you mindfully cycle sync foods to eat around your cycle, your body will love you for it, when it comes to your period arriving.
-We cannot stress enough how educating yourself on what to eat during menstruation can make all the difference to a healthier and happier you!
+I cannot stress enough how educating yourself on what to eat during menstruation can make all the difference to a healthier and happier you!

 - Betterhealth.vic.gov.au.
 2018.
 Menstrual cycle | betterhealth.vic.gov.au. [online] Available at: https://www.betterhealth.vic.gov.au/health/conditionsandtreatments/menstrual-cycle [Accessed 21 March 2021].

 - O’Callaghan, S., 2021.
 Nutrition For Your Menstrual Cycle – A Beautiful Mess. [online] A Beautiful Mess.
 Available at: https://abeautifulmess.com/nutrition-for-your-menstrual-cycle/#:~:text=With%20period%2Drelated%20blood%20loss,to%20fatigue%2C%20dizziness%20and%20nervousness.
 [Accessed 21 March 2021].